Introduction

 answer: The answer is 11.

-The authors used the same set of 8 examplars across all tested benchmarks, with the exception of AQuA for which 4 examplars derived from the training set was used instead.
+The authors used the same set of 8 exemplars across all tested benchmarks, with the exception of AQuA, for which 4 exemplars derived from the training set were used instead."

 Performance